tick4441/doslinux/README.md

 A WSL alternative for users who prefer an MS-DOS environment.
 DOS Subsystem for Linux integrates a real Linux environment into MS-DOS systems, allowing users to make use of both DOS and Linux applications from the DOS command prompt.

+I have made a prebuilt zip file containing a working copy of DSL. test it and lmk if there are any errors.

+there is also the modified "src.7z" too.

 ![](https://user-images.githubusercontent.com/179065/178898715-7e30135c-7afd-4f37-83cc-cf49a4d46d79.gif)

 ## Building